w3f/polkadot-wiki/docs/general/staking-dashboard.md

 :::

 - **Section C: The Pool Panel** shows the pool id where you have membership (in this case, Pool 82), the pool name, and next to it, a `Leave` button to unbond all the funds in the pool.
-You will be able to see any unclaimed rewards in the middle of the panel.
-You can decide to claim the rewards and bond them (`+ Bond` button) or withdraw them as a free balance (`Withdraw` button).
+You can see any unclaimed rewards in the middle of the panel.
+You can claim and bond the rewards (`+ Bond` button) or withdraw them as a free balance (`Withdraw` button).
 In this case, there are approximately 0.0012 KSM that can be claimed.
 You can see the Pool Status at the bottom of the panel, currently set to "Nominating and Earning Rewards".

 :::info Pool members must claim their rewards; nobody will do it for them